Ash Regan: Independence

 On independence, Regan said that instead of Sturgeon's proposal to use the next Scottish Parliament or House of Commons election as a de facto referendum on Scottish independence, she would begin negotiations with the UK government on independence the next time political parties supporting Scottish independence received more than half of the vote collectively in an election to either parliament.
 She said she would establish a constitutional convention with other political parties and organisations that support Scottish independence.
+Regan called for one to be held in summer 2025.